| Duff

 a tenth mile South of Rt.
 22 (at Sheetz).
 A secondary entrance is

 located off Rt.
-22 East at entrance to Elite Limosine parking lot.
+22 East at the back of the Elite Limosine parking lot.

-A back entrance to a trail leading to Round Top, is located on Round
+A back entrance to the western portion of Forbes Trail is located on Round

 |